architects-land/minecraft-scaleway-frontend/README.md

 You specify a whitelist with `--whitelist`.
 Separate each user with a coma (`,`).
-You can use their Minecraft's username or their UUID.
+You can use their Minecraft's username or their UUID, e.g.: `anhgelus,ascpial`, `anhgelus,3f6ddb7c-f214-48a9-9f4a-eb22b9cf53f0`

 ### Docker